 All Saints Catholic College is founded on faith in Jesus Christ and is committed to the gospel values of love, truth, justice and peace.
 Our mission is to be a Catholic College where every individual is highly valued and where care and concern for others is central to our work.
 All our pupils are expected to achieve their potential and become equipped for adult life able to make a full contribution to society.

-The All Saints school community is strong and we are committed to working in partnership with parents and carers in order to ensure high standards of behaviour and achievement for the young people who study here.
-In order to do this we will need your support as parents to ensure that your children attend every day, study hard, complete their classwork and homework to the best of their ability and follow the behaviour code of the school.
-In return you have my commitment to ensuring a high standard of education in a warm and caring school.
+We are committed to working in partnership with parents and carers in order to ensure high standards of behaviour and achievement for the young people who study here.
+We have the support of our parents to ensure that our children attend every day, study hard, complete their classwork and homework to the best of their ability and follow the behaviour code of the school.